CALL US 24/7

 • Assault – Third Degree Felony

-This is when the victim is a public servant, security officer, emergency services worker, contractor, or a government official.
+This is when the victim is a public servant, security officer, government official, emergency services provider, or contractor.

-Bail Bond: Conviction of a third-degree felony assault can lead to a prison sentence ranging from 2 to 10 years, along with a $10,000 fine and bail bond.
-With the standard 10% bail bond fee, a defendant would need to pay $1,000 to secure release on bail.
+Bail Bond: A third-degree felony assault conviction can have a 2- to 10-year jail sentence, together with a $10,000 fine and bail bond.
+With the standard 10% bail bond fee, a defendant would pay $1,000 to be released on bail.

 • Assault – Second Degree Felony

-This applies when the victim is a peace officer or a judge on duty.
-If the assailant has a significant criminal history, a judge may directly declare this charge without the need for the assault of an officer.
+This is so where the victim is a peace officer or a judge on duty.
+If the perpetrator has a prior serious criminal history, a judge may immediately adjudge this crime without needing the assault of an officer.

-Bail Bond: A second-degree felony assault can result in a prison sentence ranging from 2 to 20 years, and a bail bond fine of up to $10,000.
-To meet the bail requirements, an inmate would need to pay the standard 10% fee, which would be $1,000 in this case.
+Bail Bond: Second-degree assault carries a 2 to 20 year jail term and the bail bond will be up to $10,000.
+For completion of the bail conditions, an inmate will have to pay the customary 10% fee, which would be $1,000 in this case.

 Burglary Charges and Guidelines